 - Pain relievers

-Other drugs also remain popular as sources for drug abuse with the Centers for Disease Control and Prevention (CDC) suggesting that almost 8.9 percent of Americans over the age of 12 had used an illicit drug in the past month in a survey conducted in 2010.
-Additionally, almost 7 percent of people over the age of 12 had used marijuana.
+Other drugs also remain popular as sources of drug abuse with the Centers for Disease Control and Prevention (CDC) suggesting that almost 8.9 percent of Americans over the age of 12 had used an illicit drug in the past month in a survey conducted in 2010.
+Additionally, approximately 7 percent of people over the age of 12 had used marijuana.

 Mental Illness and Substance Abuse